Ivaskeviciusdeividas/JS_practice/exercises/oop/rich_people/README.md

         * transferFunds(accountFromName, accountToName, amout) - transfers amount of funds from one account to another
         * addExpense(name, cost) - creates and adds the expense to this person
-        * coverExpense(expenseName, accountName) - pays the expense from funds of a specified account (if funds available) and updates the paidAt field
+        * coverExpense(expenseName, accountName) - pays the expense from funds of a specified account (if funds available) and updates the paidAt field.
+Expense can be covered only fully - no partial coverage.
     * BankAccount:
         * addFunds(amount)
         * subtractFunds(amount) - cannot subtract more than is in balance for this account